 Composting toilet allotment

 Imagine the convenience of this.
-You would need to have a small wooden hut or a similar to this one which you can find on Amazon.
+You would need to have a small wooden hut or a small garden shed similar to this one.
 The ideal situation here would be to encourage all the allotment holders to share a composting toilet and where there is a large compost heap or a good composting system where the arisings from the composting toilet can be left for a decent length of time to rot down completely.

 Here again worms can play a big part and making sure that the compost is broken down completely to produce a commodity that everyone will want a piece of.